 Day 2- One of the beautiful things about The Workhouse is the art doesn’t stop at the canvas.
 Classes and artists here specialize in just about everything imaginable!
 Culinary arts, dance, glass, fiber arts, ceramics and music are all featured, and you are encouraged to discover them all throughout the 55 acre campus.

 Day 3- Next we invite you visit one of the over 50 vineyards in Northern Virginia, and select your favorite Virginia wine.
 Virginia has been recognized as “One of the Five Up-and-Coming Wine Regions in the World” by Travel + Leisure Magazine and once you see the selections they offer you’ll see why.
-We suggest that you start at Fairfax County's own Paradise Springs Winery, the closest winery to DC.
+We suggest that you start at Fairfax County's own Paradise Springs Winery or The Winery at Bull Run...the two closest wineries to Washington DC.
 After getting your wine, the perfect place to pop your cork is at Wolf Trap, the country’s only National Park dedicated solely to the performing arts.
 During the summer months you can enjoy a wide array of music under the stars, while enjoying your own picnic dinner on the rolling hills overlooking the majestic Filene Center.